wingsman2/LeadAHorseToWater/README.md

 ## This is the name of the required item that will be consumed.
 # Setting type: String
-# Default value: special fish
+# Default value: special fish (twilight snapper)
-BreedingCostItemName = special fish
+BreedingCostItemName = special fish (twilight snapper)

 ## This is the amount of the required item consumed.
 # Setting type: Int32